Acellera/acegen-open/tutorials/understanding_the_token_environment.md

 ---

-## What is the SMILES environment?
+## What is the token environment?

-The SMILES environment is a Tensordict-compatible environment for molecule generation with SMILES, and a key component of the AceGen library.
+The token environment is a Tensordict-compatible environment for molecule generation with language, and a key component of the AceGen library.
 In particular, it is the component that manages the segment of the RL loop responsible for providing observations in response to the agent's actions.
 This environment class inherits  from the TorchRL base environment component ``EnvBase``, providing a range of advantages that include input and output data transformations, compatibility with Gym-based APIs,  efficient vectorized options (enabling the generation of multiple molecules in parallel),